Elbridge Gerry: Legacy

-Gerry's grandson Elbridge Thomas Gerry became a distinguished lawyer and philanthropist in New York.
+Gerry's grandson, Elbridge Thomas Gerry, became a distinguished lawyer and philanthropist in New York.
 His great-grandson, Peter G. Gerry, was a member of the U.S. House of Representatives and later a U.S. Senator from Rhode Island.

 Gerry is depicted in two of John Trumbull's paintings, the Declaration of Independence and General George Washington Resigning His Commission.
 Both are on view in the rotunda of the United States Capitol.

 The upstate New York town of Elbridge is believed to have been named in his honor, as is the western New York town of Gerry.
-The town of Phillipston, Massachusetts was originally incorporated in 1786 under the name Gerry in his honor but was changed to its present name after the town submitted a petition in 1812, citing Democratic-Republican support for the War of 1812.
+The town of Phillipston, Massachusetts, was originally incorporated in 1786 under the name Gerry in his honor, but was changed to its present name after the town submitted a petition in 1812, citing Democratic-Republican support for the War of 1812.

 Gerry's Landing Road in Cambridge, Massachusetts, is located near the Eliot Bridge not far from Elmwood.
 During the 19th century, the area was known as Gerry's Landing (formerly known as Sir Richard's Landing) and was used by a Gerry relative for a short time as a landing and storehouse.
-The supposed house of his birth, the Elbridge Gerry House (it is uncertain whether he was born in the house currently standing on the site or an earlier structure) stands in Marblehead, and Marblehead's Elbridge Gerry School is named in his honor.
+The supposed house of his birth, the Elbridge Gerry House (whether he was born in the house currently standing on the site or an earlier structure is uncertain) stands in Marblehead, and Marblehead's Elbridge Gerry School is named in his honor.